Self-dual bivariate bicycle codes with transversal Clifford gates

 Color codes~\cite{bombin2006topological} in two dimensions provide a complementary approach: as self-dual CSS codes equivalent to two copies of the toric code via folding~\cite{kubica2015unfolding}, they inherit topological protection and, by self-duality, support transversal Clifford gates.
 The color codes have been demonstrated experimentally, including implementations with open boundaries~\cite{Lacroix2025ColorCode} and tests on a small torus using the $[[18,4,4]]$ color code~\cite{wang2025demonstration}.

-In this work, we unify these approaches by constructing \emph{self-dual bivariate bicycle codes} that achieve high encoding rates, preserve topological protection, and support transversal Clifford gates.
-The modified color codes introduced in Ref.~\cite{liang2023extracting} constitute a special case of this family, though their code parameters have not been previously analyzed.
-Here, we present a systematic study and a comprehensive search of self-dual BB codes.
-We first show that weight-6 self-dual BB codes reduce to the color code or to multiple copies of it, motivating the study of weight-8 stabilizers.
-Their stabilizers are doubly even (divisible by 4), ensuring transversal $S$, and self-duality provides transversal Hadamard; as in all CSS codes, CNOT is transversal between blocks~\cite{gottesman1997stabilizer}.
+In this work, we introduce \emph{self-dual bivariate bicycle (BB) codes} that unify these approaches by combining high encoding rates, topological protection, and transversal Clifford gates.
+A systematic analysis and comprehensive search of self-dual BB codes is presented.
+It is shown that weight-6 self-dual BB codes reduce to multiple copies of the color code, which motivates a focus on weight-8 stabilizers.
+In the weight-8 family, the stabilizers are doubly even (i.e., have weight divisible by $4$), ensuring a transversal $S$ gate, self-duality guarantees a transversal Hadamard gate, and, as in any CSS code, CNOT is transversal between two code blocks~\cite{gottesman1997stabilizer}.

-We enumerate weight-8 self-dual BB codes with the best parameters, identified by maximizing the metric $kd^2/n$ from the Bravyi–Poulin–Terhal bound~\cite{bravyi2009no, Bravyi2010Tradeoffs}, for all $n \leq 200$, as summarized in Tables~\ref{tab: n_k_d 1} and~\ref{tab: n_k_d 2}.\footnote{We report only cases with $k>4$; the $k=2$ and $k=4$ cases are already realized by the Kitaev toric code and the color code, respectively.} Representative examples include the self dual BB codes $[[16,4,4]]$, $[[40,6,6]]$, $[[56,6,8]]$, $[[64,8,8]]$, $[[120,8,12]]$, $[[152,6,16]]$, and $[[160,8,16]]$.
+We enumerate weight-8 self-dual BB codes with parameters $[[n,k,d]]$, where $n$ is the number of physical qubits, $k$ the number of logical qubits, and $d$ the code distance.
+For each $n\le 200$, we report the code with the largest $kd^2/n$ (motivated by the Bravyi--Poulin--Terhal bound~\cite{bravyi2009no,Bravyi2010Tradeoffs}), as summarized in Tables~\ref{tab: n_k_d 1} and~\ref{tab: n_k_d 2}.\footnote{We report only cases with $k>4$; the $k=2$ and $k=4$ cases are already realized by the Kitaev toric code and the color code, respectively.} Representative examples include the self-dual BB codes $[[16,4,4]]$, $[[40,6,6]]$, $[[56,6,8]]$, $[[64,8,8]]$, $[[120,8,12]]$, $[[152,6,16]]$, and $[[160,8,16]]$.
 To the best of our knowledge, these code constructions are new.

-\prlsection{Review of algebraic–geometric methods for bivariate bicycle codes} We adopt an algebraic framework to analyze translation-invariant quantum codes on lattices~\cite{haah2016algebraic}.
+\prlsection{Algebraic–geometric methods} We adopt an algebraic framework to analyze translation-invariant quantum codes on lattices~\cite{haah2016algebraic}.
 Ring-theoretic methods, in particular Gr\"obner basis techniques, simplify computations for CSS codes and provide a systematic classification of anyonic excitations and thereby determine the code properties~\cite{liang2025generalized, chen2025anyon}.

 For concreteness, we focus on the honeycomb lattice, where one qubit is placed on each vertex.
 We briefly review the polynomial representation of Pauli operators~\cite{haah_module_13}.
 A unit cell contains two vertices, $v_1$ and $v_2$, whose Pauli operators are represented by four-dimensional vectors: Translations by $(n,m)$ lattice units are implemented by multiplying the operator by $x^n y^m$ (with $n,m \in \mathbb{Z}$), as illustrated in the top-left panel of Fig.~\ref{fig: self-dual BB code}.
 Products of Pauli operators correspond to sums of vectors, so the Pauli algebra forms a module over the Laurent polynomial ring